probcomp/Venturecxx/HACKING.md

 - Work on that branch with whatever workflow suits you best

-    - I presonally like many small commits, each containing one "semantic change"
+    - I personally like many small commits, each containing one "semantic change"

     - I am not strict about keeping the test suite passing on every